 Read the full article here.

-The Long-Haul Travel Barometers provides a forward-looking information about short-term travel trends among potential travellers from Brazil, China, Japan, Russia and the US.
+The Long-Haul Travel Barometer provides forward-looking information about short-term travel trends among potential travellers from Australia, Brazil, China, Canada, Japan and the US.
 The analysis sheds light on travellers’ preferences, motivations and barriers related to travelling to and within Europe.
 Results are based on 1,000 interviews conducted in the five markets every four months.
 The Long-Haul Travel Barometer is a joint project of the European Travel Commission (ETC) and Eurail B.V.
 Full results are available to the members of partner organisations only.
 The project is realised by TCI Research.

 This project is co-funded by the European Union.